JoaoCostaIFG/multiprovider-lazymc/README.md

 A docker image for Minecraft servers with Lazymc.
 It can use a variety of providers, currently:

+- [Fabric](https://fabricmc.net/) is a "lightweight, experimental modding toolchain for Minecraft".
 - [PaperMC](https://github.com/PaperMC/Paper) is a "high performance Spigot fork that aims to fix gameplay and mechanics inconsistencies".
 - [Purpur](https://github.com/PurpurMC/Purpur) is a "drop-in replacement for